-Hearing an NFL play call may put your brain in a pretzel.
-Just ask any quarterback that has played for Jon Gruden.
+Hearing an NFL play call may put your brain in a confused state.
+Just ask any quarterback who has played for Jon Gruden.

 West Coast play calls are designed to detail what every player on the field is doing.
-Here is an example of a play call from Jon Gruden
+Here is an example of a play call from former Raiders head coach Jon Gruden:

 Green Right X Shift to Viper Right 382 X Stick Lookie

-These play calls are often called in a “West Coast System” where things can get pretty complex.
-These complex systems however, were used to beat certain pass coverages defenses were running at a high level.
+These play calls are often called in a “West Coast System,” where things can get pretty complex.
+These complex systems, however, were used to beat certain pass defenses from different coverage looks.

-As heard in the video, the west coast system is the more complex and precise out of all the ones we’re going to list.
-It references the X Y Z receivers (if you’re not sure what this means, read our blog here to better understand) to direct which route they’re going to run.
+As heard in the video, the West Coast system is the most complex and precise out of all the ones we’re going to list.
+It references the X Y Z receivers (if you’re not sure what this means, read our blog here to understand better) to direct which route they’re going to run.
 It gives the play-caller flexibility to adjust routes on the fly.

 Scatter to West Right Tight F Left 372 Y Stick Z Spot

 The West Coast Offense, or WCO, is a philosophy that remains relevant at every level of competition.
 Coach Bill Walsh is credited with inventing this system as a quarterback coach for the Cincinnati Bengals.

 This “Air Coryell” offense was originally called the West Coast Offense, but when one player mistakenly called Coach Walsh’s system “The West Coast Offense,” the name stuck.
 The Play call can be complex.

 This style focuses on short-to-intermediate, precise routes run by receivers.
 Sometimes it is said that this style “nickel and dimes” defenses.